wiicode/cybersecurity-framework/bronze-controls/email-security-and-anti-spoofing/configure-anti-spoofing-controls-.md

 “rua” is a comma separated list of URI(s) for aggregate report delivery.
 This report contains details of the emails being sent from your domain, including whether they passed or failed the SPF and DKIM authentication checks.
 You can include up to 2 email addresses for which to send the aggregated data reports.
 If you’re eligible to use Mail Check and do, you need to include our email address, to ensure that you send the aggregated data to Mail Check - details are provided within Mail Check.

-### **Note**

-In this ‘monitoring only phase’ we recommend keeping your DMARC record as simple as shown above.
+> **Note** In this ‘monitoring only phase’ we recommend keeping your DMARC record as simple as shown above.
 You do not need to add additional ‘DMARC tags’ (see [https://tools.ietf.org/html/rfc7489#page-17](https://tools.ietf.org/html/rfc7489#page-17)) at this stage.
+{.is-info}

 Semi-colons are used to separate the tags.
 Commas are used to separate multiple email addresses (where more than one is used).